callmebohdan/test_readme/README.md

 When processor starts working, it will take first 4 bites from instruction memory, and executes it as one command.
 After execution it will take the next 4 bites from instruction memory (in case J-Type format instructions, will take 4 bites from the point, where it will branch).
 Program counter is needed for processor because it contains address os instruction, that is executed during current cycle.

+---

+Other blocks, used for Single-Cycle MIPS32 processor are described and explained in sources, mentioned above.

 [1]: https://faculty.kfupm.edu.sa/COE/mudawar/coe301/lectures/index.htm
 [2]: https://moodlearn.ariel.ac.il/pluginfile.php/1649872/mod_resource/content/0/%5BDavid_Harris%2C_Sarah_Harris%5D_Digital_Design_and_Co%28b-ok.xyz%29.pdf
 [3]: https://ict.iitk.ac.in/wp-content/uploads/CS422-Computer-Architecture-ComputerOrganizationAndDesign5thEdition2014.pdf